sylvaticus/MITx_6.86x/Unit 03 - Neural networks/Unit 03 - Neural networks.md

 In 2-D the cross correlation becomes:  $(f*g)(x,y) := \sum_{\tau_1 = -\infty}^{\infty} \sum_{\tau_2 = -\infty}^{\infty}f(\tau_1,\tau_2 )g(\tau_1+x,\tau_2 + y )$.

-Graphically it is the sliding of the filter (first row, left to right, second row, left to right, ...) that we saw in the previous segment.
+Graphically, it is the sliding of the filter (first row, left to right, second row, left to right, ...) that we saw in the previous segment.